What is Microdosing

-Microdosing is the act of integrating sub-perceptual doses of psychedelics, such as LSD and psilocybin truffles or -mushrooms, into your weekly routine.
-The microdose is being used as a tool to assist in physical-, mental- and emotional wellbeing and -growth.
+Microdosing is the act of integrating sub-perceptual doses of psychedelics, such as psilocybin truffles or -mushrooms, into your weekly routine.
+The microdose is being used as a tool to assist in physical-, mental- and emotional wellbeing and personal growth.

-Our goal is to research if some of society's problems can be remedied with the use of plant medicines.
-We do this by collecting anecdotal evidence from our members and seeing what personal growth is possible with the right intentions and guidance.
+Our goal is to research if some of society's problems such as depression and addiction, can be remedied with the use of plant medicines.
+We do this by collecting anecdotal evidence from our members and seeing what personal growth is possible with the right intention and guidance.